input-output-hk/iogx/README.md

 If none of the function parameters are needed, your can omit them and write an attrset only in this file.

+Once inside a `nix develop` shell, you should run `list-flake-outputs` to see what's available.

 ### 3.4.1. `inputs`

 See [`inputs`](#331-inputs) from [`haskell-project.nix`](#33-nixhaskell-projectnix).